ynHuber/flowpipeline/README.md

 [CONFIGURATION.md](https://github.com/BelWue/flowpipeline/blob/master/CONFIGURATION.md)).

 ### Container Releases
+#### Flowpipeline standalone container
-A ready to use container is provided as `bwnetflow/flowpipeline`, you can check it out on [GitHub container registry](https://github.com/BelWue/flowpipeline/pkgs/container/flowpipeline).
+A ready to use container is provided as `belwue/flowpipeline`, you can check it out on [GitHub container registry](https://github.com/BelWue/flowpipeline/pkgs/container/flowpipeline).

 Configurations referencing other files (geolocation databases for instance)